qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

 ![image.png](https://i.loli.net/2021/11/20/Fnv4GOCW8A3wiJM.png)

----
+#### TopY, BottomY

+Specify the bottom and top Y level of the portal.
+You can left these two empty by default.

+If Bottom Y is left empty, it will use the dimension type's `min_y` property.
+If Top Y is left empty, it will use the dimension type's `min_y` + `logical_height`.

-#### Loop
+#### Bedrock Replacement

-If enabled, the bottom dimension will connect to the top dimension, creating a vertical world wrapping.
+Specify a block that the bedrock will be replaced into.
+If empty, the bedrock will not be replaced.

 ### Re-configure Dimension Stack Using the Command